 Define function

-Write the analysis or modelling task as a function, add_loess() in the exmple below, that runs with the time series data for a single gridcell as a data frame as its first argument and returns a data frame.
+Write the analysis or modelling task as a function, add_loess() in the example below, that runs with the time series data for a single gridcell as a data frame as its first argument and returns a data frame.

 This can be anything.
 Here, we perform a LOESS spline on the time series of the column et and add its result as a new column to the data frame.
 The function requires the time series data frame as its input.
 Write the function into a file R/add_loess.R.